 The Wyse 5060 offers high performance and reliability, featuring all the security and management benefits of Dell thin clients.
-It come with flexible OS options: ThinOS (with or without PCoIP), ThinLinux, Windows Embedded Standard 7P (WES7P) or Windows 10 IoT Enterprise (WIE10).
+It come with flexible OS options: ThinOS, ThinLinux, Windows Embedded Standard 7P (WES7P) or Windows 10 IoT Enterprise (WIE10).
 Designed for knowledge workers demanding powerful virtual desktop performance, and support for unified communications solutions like Skype for Business, the Wyse 5060 thin client delivers the flexibility, efficiency and security organizations require for their cloud environments.
 It is powered by a quad-core AMD 2.4GHz processor, supports dual 4K (3840x2160) monitors and provides multiple connectivity options with six USB ports, two of which are USB 3.0 for high-speed peripherals, as well as two DisplayPort connectors, wired networking or wireless 802.11 a/b/g/n/ac.
 The Wyse 5060 can be monitored, maintained, and serviced remotely via Wyse Device Manager (WDM), cloud-based Wyse Management Suite or Microsoft SCCM (5060 with Windows versions).
-Customers choosing WIE10 licenses can save about \$50/device/year as WIE10 qualifies under Microsoft Software Insurance, without the need to have more expensive VDA licenses to connect to a Windows virtual desktop.
 For more information, please visit: Link